iluminar/goodwork-mobile/README.md

-# goodwork-mobile
+# Goodwork
-Android and iOS app for Goodwork application
+Android and iOS app for Goodwork web application.